yuryprokashev/q-learner/README.md

 Script reads Envivironment data from the SQLite DB.
 It's written there by MQL5 script (https://www.mql5.com/en/docs), which is not in this repo.

-Script writes produces keys into SQLite.
+Script writes produced keys into SQLite.

 That approach does not bring money, however. :)